couchbaselabs/try-cb-lcb/README.md

 Once you have a Couchbase Server running, the `travel-sample` sample data installed, and the `hotels-index` created, you can start the `frontend` and `backend` by passing the Couchbase server connection params as environment variables:

 ```
-CB_CONN=couchbase://cb.example.com CB_USER=Administrator CB_PSWD=password docker-compose -f mix-and-match.yml up backend frontend
+CB_HOST=cb.example.com CB_USER=Administrator CB_PSWD=password docker-compose -f mix-and-match.yml up backend frontend
 ```

 ### Running the backend manually

 If you want to run the `backend` REST server (this project) yourself without using Docker, you will need to ensure that you have the dependencies installed and are able to run the [Kore.io] run commands.
 You may still use Docker to run the `db` and `frontend` components if desired.
 The information in [Running All Components Manually](#running-all-components-manually) may be useful in this regard.

-For example, if you want to see how the sample frontend Vue application works with your changes, you can run it with:
+For example, if you want to see how the sample frontend Vue application works with your manually running `backend` changes, you can just run the `frontend` with:

 ```
 docker-compose -f mix-and-match.yml up frontend